Forget April showers, Midwest covered under blanket of snow

-A weather system that moved through the region left behind snow.
-Aberdeen, South Dakota, saw up to 8 inches.
-Minnesota and Iowa got up to 6 inches, and the Chicago area had up to 3 inches in some places.
+A weather system that marched across the Midwest left a blanket of snow on the ground before it gave way to slate-gray skies, a good chance of rain for much of the region and temperatures that weren’t expected to crack the 40-degree mark all day.

-The Illinois State Police says it was enough snow to cause an uptick in fender benders on the roadway.
-The Chicago Cubs went ahead and postponed Monday’s Opening Day at Wrigley Field until Tuesday.
+According to the National Weather Service, Aberdeen, South Dakota, got 8 inches (20 centimeters) of snow, the southwest portion of Minnesota and parts of Iowa received 6 inches (15 centimeters), while the Chicago area saw up to 3 inches (8 centimeters).
+The system appeared to be running out of steam as it moved east, with weather service offices in New York and Boston calling for a rain and snow mix overnight.
+If it does snow, it’s not expected to add up to even an inch.

-The National Weather Service expects the snow to give way to rain in some areas on Monday.
-Later this week, temperatures could rise into the 50s, 60s and even 70s.
+The Illinois State Police said it was enough snow to cause an uptick in fender benders on roadways.
+It also was enough to prompt the Chicago Cubs to go ahead and postpone Monday’s Opening Day at Wrigley Field until Tuesday.
+Across town, the White Sox were moving ahead with their game against the Tampa Bay Devil Rays.

 Most Read Nation & World Stories